Action convergence of general hypergraphs and tensors: Introduction

 \begin{definition} Let $H=(V,E)$ be a hypergraph on $n$ nodes with largest edge cardinality $r$.
 The \emph{adjacency tensor} of $H$ is the $r$-th order $n$-dimensional tensor $A=A(H)$ with entries

 \end{definition}

 (possibly multiplied by some normalizing constant) and as already explained we can associate a tensor with different multi-$P-$operators and therefore different convergence notions with a relationship between them.
 These different types of convergence are related to the different types of quasi-randomness for sequences of hypergraphs.
 In particular, we focus our attention on one notion of convergence obtained in such a way, which we consider being in many cases the most appropriate, and we compare it with the existing notion of convergence for dense hypergraphs (hypergraphon convergence).
-We underline many similarities in the two theories and we look at some motivating examples that bring us to conjecture that action convergence of the normalized adjacency tensor and hypergraphon convergence are equivalent.
+We underline many similarities in the two theories and we look at some motivating examples that bring us { to conjecture that a modification of action convergence of the normalized adjacency tensor and hypergraphon convergence are equivalent. }

 The generalization of action convergence to multi-linear operators allows us to study hypergraph limits and therefore to represent conveniently large hypernetworks with objects that we will call hypergraphops.
 Hypergraphops are symmetric and positivity-preserving multi-$P-$operators and hypergraphs are obviously special cases of hypergraphops.
-We show that the space of hypergraphops is closed.
+We show that the space of hypergraphops (with a uniform bound on some operator norm) is closed.
 In fact, symmetry and positivity of multi-$P-$operators are preserved under action convergence, i.e.\ the limit of an action convergent sequence of symmetric, respectively positivity-preserving, multi-$P-$operators is again symmetric, respectively positivity-preserving.

+{We compare the action convergence metric with other norms and metrics in order to better understand this convergence.
+These comparisons allow us to give several examples of action convergent sequences of hypergraphs and their limits. }

 We also study other possible tensors associated with hypergraphs and their associated action convergence.
 In particular, we present possible choices to obtain meaningful limit objects for inhomogeneous and non-uniform hypergraph sequences.
 In particular, to the best of our knowledge, we are the first to introduce a meaningful convergence for non-uniform hypergraphs.
 Covering the case of non-uniform hypergraphs, our limit theory gives us a convergence for simplicial complexes as a special case answering a question in \cite{Bobrowski2022}.